myusf01/ss-pipe/README.md

 You can take screenshots or record gifs of any url and add your recordings to a laptop or mobile mockup for more stylized content. ss-pipe uses Github Actions to record shots and then store to a AWS S3 bucket.
 Also you can run in your local to do recordings.

-> 📌
->
-> You should add Cache-Control to no-cache in metadata otherwise Github will use cached image.
-> So that linked image will not be updated in README file.

 ## 🧱 Tech used

 Built with NodeJS, AWS & Github Actions